-The following organisations have invested in Ithuba Holdings Proprietary Limited (RF) and represent the diversity, social entrepreneurship, competency areas and extensive zetworks that ITHUBA believes are relevant to the success of the South African National Lottery
+The following organisations have invested in Ithuba Holdings Proprietary Limited (RF) and represent the diversity, social entrepreneurship, competency areas and extensive networks that ITHUBA believes are relevant to the success of the South African National Lottery.

 Paytronix is a black owned Information Communication Technology (ICT) Company.
 Paytronix provided a turnkey solution to Empilweni Payout Services, including its in-house development and operating of the software that served as the backbone for the social grant distribution system.
 It also provided and maintained all software and hardware support including biometric software development and application.

 Paytronix aims to participate in the Lottery Industry at various levels by ensuring that it partners with well-established international technology providers and, with time, internalize and acquire, for itself, the required ICT expertise relevant to the Lottery Industry.
 Through this form of empowerment in favour of Paytronix, ITHUBA has contributed towards the realization of the government’s Localisation Objectives.
 Directors of Paytronix are Ben Mabuza and Joy Diphokwana.

 Zamani Gaming, as a shareholder of Ithuba Holdings Proprietary Limited (RF), is solely owned by Zamani Fund.
 The Fund is the main sponsor of the ITHUBA lottery project and has been the lead partner in the conceptualizing and funding of this project.
 Zamani is wholly Black-owned and is 50% controlled by a black female.
 Zamani Fund has positioned itself as one of South Africa’s premium funds.
 Its directors are Adv.
 Eric Mabuza and Charmaine Mabuza.